Configure your device to wake on touch

 Disabling modern standby

 On AoAC systems (which includes all ARM systems), the system will automatically enter modern standby when the display goes off.
 When a system is in modern standby, it can only be woken by certain inputs.
-This is not an exhaustive list, but these inputs include pressing the power button, opening the lid on a laptop, or clicking the mouse.
+This is not an exhaustive list, but these inputs include pressing the power button or receiving mouse input.
 Touching the screen will not wake up the device from modern standby.
-If you want your device to wake up by touch, you have to configure the device not to enter modern standby.
+If you want your Windows 10 IoT Core device to wake up by touch, you have to configure the device not to enter modern standby.
 To disable modern standby, set the following registry key and reboot.

 reg add HKLM\System\CurrentControlSet\Control\Power /v PlatformAoAcOverride /t REG_DWORD /d 0

 Disabling modern standby can impact power consumption when the system is idle.
 You should measure your system's power consumption with modern standby enabled and disabled before making the decision to disable modern standby.